hmchen47/DevOps/Linux/Networking-LHN/07-BootProc.md

 + Fedora Linux: Grub staged bootloader system
 + Grub Version 1
     + _Stage 1_: run bootloader code (boot.img) from the MBR
-    + _Stage 1.5_: additional code loaded from the 30 kilobytes of hard disk immediately after the , including enough partition and filesystem drivers to allow the Stage 2 to be loaded from a known location in the boot filesystem, usually /boot/grub
+    + _Stage 1.5_: additional code loaded from the 30 kilobytes of hard disk immediately after the , including enough partition and filesystem drivers to allow the Stage 2 to be loaded from a known location in the boot filesystem, usually `/boot/grub`
     + _Stage 2_: load other required drivers and kernel modules before reading the Grub configuration file and displaying the boot menu
 + Grub Version 2
-    +_Stage 1_: read an image file (core.img) in the 30 kilobytes after the MBR
+    + _Stage 1_: read an image file (core.img) in the 30 kilobytes after the MBR
 + Grub After the Boot
     + GRUB startup menu displayed
     + Select an operating system to boot or to view and edit kernel startup parameters